Baptism at Trinity Presbyterian Church

 Infant and Child Baptism

 Trinity will baptize infant members of Trinity.
-If you are a member you can request baptism for your infant by calling the church office.
+If you are a member you can request baptism for your infant by calling the church office or clicking HERE.

 If you are becoming a member of Trinity, please inform the Elder during your interview for membership that you desire to have your infant baptized on the day you join the church.